Remembering the Chelsea team of 96-97 that changed English football

 Looking at Chelsea these days it seems bizarre to think that – just two decades ago – they were a team still waxing lyrical about past glories.

-The ‘you ain’t got no history’ accusations may be wide of the mark, but they weren’t close to the team they are today.
+The ‘you ain’t got no history’ accusations may be wide of the mark, but they weren’t close to the teams they produced in the Roman Abramovich era.

 While the Abramovich era saw a switch flicked in the Chelsea narrative, it wasn’t quite the instant zero-to-sixty move revisionists might have you believe.
 Indeed, the first influx of investment and talent came more than half a decade earlier, with the arrival of striker-turned-sweeper Ruud Gullit.